DanaMC18/scripts/recipes/README.md

 ## CLI
-The scraper can be run directly in the command-line be providing a valid url.
+The scraper can be run directly in the command-line by providing a valid url.

 ```bash
 $ python run_parser.py https://cooking.nytimes.com/recipes/some-recipe